tei187/ColorTools/docs/deltaE_comparison.md

 * `deltaCIE94()` for [CIE94](https://en.wikipedia.org/wiki/Color_difference#CIE94) algorithm,
 * `deltaCIE00()` for [CIEDE2000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) algorithm,
 * `deltaCMClc()` for [CMC l:c](https://en.wikipedia.org/wiki/Color_difference#CMC_l:c_(1984)) algorithm.

+Alternatively, for subjective readability improvement, you can as well use a `delta()` method, taking parameters of reference swatch and identifier leading to specific delta E class.
+If the identifier is not set, it defaults to CIE76.

 For CIE94 and CMC l:c refer to class documentation (additional parameters required).